Belting out your favorite tunes might protect you from coronavirus

 You have a new opportunity to sing “Shallow” (or any of your favorite tunes for that matter) besides when you’re alone in the shower.
 And it’s in the name of public health.

-A new website created by 17-year-old UK designer William Gibson generates hand-washing infographics timed to your favorite song—simply input the name and artist, and voilá.
+A new website created by 17-year-old UK designer William Gibson generates handwashing infographics timed to your favorite song—simply input the name and artist, and voilá.
 The resulting poster shows how to properly wash your hands with step-by-step images above the corresponding song line.
 (I plugged in Dolly Parton’s “9 to 5,” which illustrates that initially sudsing my hands should take as long as singing “pour myself a cup of ambition.”)

 Both the UK’s National Health Service and the Centers for Disease Control and Prevention consider handwashing one of the easiest ways to prevent germs from spreading and keep people from contracting respiratory illnesses like the flu and COVID-19.
 The agencies recommend that people wash their hands for at least 20 seconds, or as long as it takes to sing “Happy Birthday” twice.
 But why would you want to sing “Happy Birthday” when you could sing your own personal anthem instead?